-Breakthrough Greater Boston (BTGB) is a year-round, tuition-free program that offers six years of academically intensive out-of-school time services to highly motivated, traditionally underserved middle and high school students in Greater Boston.
+Breakthrough Greater Boston (BTGB) is a year-round, tuition-free program that offers ten years of academically intensive out-of-school time services to highly motivated, traditionally underserved middle and high school students in Greater Boston.

-Breakthrough Greater Boston recruits 6th grade public school students district-wide in Cambridge and Somerville, and in our four partner schools in Boston: TechBoston Academy, New Mission Collegiate Academy, Neighborhood House Charter School, Codman Academy, Academy of the Pacific Rim, and Boston Preparatory Charter School.
+Breakthrough Greater Boston recruits 6th grade public school students district-wide in Cambridge and Somerville, and in our six partner schools in Boston: TechBoston Academy, New Mission Collegiate Academy, Neighborhood House Charter School, Codman Academy, Academy of the Pacific Rim, and Boston Preparatory Charter School.

 Interested in learning more or joining Breakthrough?
-Apply Here!
+Visit our Student Application page.

 The summer program is the highlight of a student’s Breakthrough middle school experience.
 Young, smart, energetic teaching fellows introduce middle school students to new and exciting topics in literature, math, social studies, science, and writing.
 With a student-to-staff ratio of 3:1, Breakthrough Greater Boston classes are small and allow students to receive individualized attention.
 Summer teachers, with the support of their instructional coaches, work to create engaging, student-centered classes that culminate in a hands-on final project.
 Students also take part in exciting field trips during the summer that bridge classroom learning with real world experience.
 All students receive up to two hours of homework each week night, and receive a great deal of support from their teachers to complete all assignments.
 Each day’s schedule includes time for mentoring, homework help, recess, and community building.